Shock wave in Euler - Heisenberg - K\"ockel nonlinear vacuum

 of the linear scalar wave equation

 obtained recently by us applying the Fourier method.
 We have used normalized scales $r_0=1$, $c=1$, times of evolution $t=0$ and $t=10$.
-The initially localized amplitude function in the linear case decreases with the generation of outside and inside fronts, while the energy density distributes over the whole space for a finite time.
-The evolution of the intensity profile (\ref{INT1}) is presented on Fig. 2a and Fig. 2b for $t=0$ and $t=10$ correspondingly.
-It is clearly seen from Fig. 2 that the solution (\ref{ELECTRON1}) describes a nonlinear shock wave in vacuum.
+The initially localized amplitude function in the linear case decreases with the generation of outside and inside fronts, while the energy density distributes over the whole space in a finite time.
+The evolution of the intensity profile (\ref{INT1}) is presented in Figs. 2a and 2b for $t=0$ and $t=10$ correspondingly.
+It is clearly seen from Fig. 2 that solution (\ref{ELECTRON1}) describes a nonlinear shock wave in vacuum.
 The wave admits entirely different evolution than the linear spherical ones: as the linear wave front enlarges spherically, the shock wave preserves its amplitude maximum and self-compresses itself in $r$ direction.

-In this paper the nonlinear vector wave equations in nonlinear vacuum (\ref{EVAC1}) is solved through the method of separation of the variables in a pseudo-spherical coordinate system.
+In this paper the nonlinear vector wave equations in nonlinear vacuum (\ref{EVAC1}) are solved through the method of separation of the variables in a pseudo-spherical coordinate system.
 The obtained analytical solution (\ref{ELECTRON1}) represents a spherical shock wave with its own angular momentum $l=1$ for the electrical field.
 Such high intensity wave can be generated not only from the laser sources, but also in a nuclear reaction, where a nonlinear polarization of virtual electron-positron pairs appears at the beginning.
 If we compare the nonlinear vacuum shock wave with a spherically symmetric solution of the linear wave equation, the difference becomes obvious.
 While the spherically symmetric solution of the linear wave equation forms inside and outside wave fronts and the amplitude significantly decreases, the nonlinear shock wave preserves the amplitude maximum and self-compress in $r$ direction.